dalyodhran/dalyodhran/README.md

 ### Hi there, I'm Odhrán 👋

 - I’m currently working for Guidewire as a Software Engineer!
-- I’m currently learning Augmented Reality.
+- I'm also developing applications in Augmented Reality.
 - 2020 Goals: Publish a multiplayer Augmented Reality game.

 <!-- ### Spotify Playing 🎧